 - Best Paper Award, NUS Great Asian Street Symposium (GASS), 2016

-- Best Silver Architecture (Community Space) and Best Approach to Support Ageing-in-Place, Asia Pacific Eldercare Innovation Awards: SilverCOVE Senior Wellness Centre, 2016
+- Best Silver Architecture (Community Space) and Best Approach to Support Ageing-in-Place, APAC Eldercare Innovation Awards: SilverCOVE Senior Wellness Centre, 2016

 - Finalist for EDRA Great Places Awards (Place Design): SilverCOVE, 2016

 - President, ReallyArchitecture [re:ACT], 2015 – 2017